 1. Ethereum (ETH)

-Ethereum, released in July 2015, happens to be the most well-established and largest open-ended blockchain network yet.
-It allows for deploying and building dApps (decentralized applications) and smart contracts while excluding any interference, control, fraud, or downtime from third parties.
+Ethereum released in July 2015, is one of the most well-established and largest open-source blockchain network to date.
+It allow developers to build and deploy dApps thanks to its smart contracts compatibility while excluding any type of interference, control, fraud or downtime from third parties.
 In order to achieve this Ethereum has built its own blockchain-based Programming model based on Solidity, a programming language used in making dApps on Ethereum.

 2. Binance Coin (BNB)